-The Bulletin of Wake Forest University contains a full accounting of the leadership, reflecting the leader's year of hire, their role, and their degree histories, for the university and its schools (the College, Law, Business, Divinity, and the Graduate School's Reynolda-based graduate programs of study).
+The Bulletin of Wake Forest University contains a full accounting of the leadership, reflecting the leader's year of hire, their role, and their degree histories, for the university and its schools (the College, Law, Business, Divinity, and the Graduate School's Arts and Sciences programs).
 The full list of administrators may be reviewed at https://bulletin.wfu.edu/administration.